 Canopy by Hilton Philadelphia Center City

-National Development developed the Canopy by Hilton Philadelphia Center City for the ownership group led by National Real Estate Advisors as well as Girard Square Investors Holdings, a historic tax credit investor and Girard Square Partners.
+National developed the Canopy by Hilton Philadelphia Center City for the ownership group led by National Real Estate Advisors as well as Girard Square Investors Holdings, a historic tax credit investor, and Girard Square Partners.
 The Stephen Girard Building was an underperforming office building in need of substantial capital repairs.
 National Development studied a variety of uses for the asset including conversion to residential or a hotel, as well as maintaining the office use with necessary upgrades.
-Ultimately, converting the historic office into a lifestyle hotel, in accordance with the National Parks Service standards to secure historic tax credits, was decided as the highest and best use for the asset.
+Ultimately, converting the historic office into a lifestyle hotel, in accordance with the National Parks Service standards to secure historic tax credits, was determined to be the highest and best use for the asset.